Halfwalker/ZFS-root/README.md

 # Where to find the boot ISO - can be a local dir or URL
 # The full name of the ISO is appended to this location
+# NOTE: Like output_prefix, this path will be used INSIDE the container, so the
+#       full path must be bind-mounted into the container with
+#           -v /home/myuser/ISOs:/home/myuser/ISOs
 ubuntu_live_iso_src = "file:///home/myuser/ISOs"
 # or
 # ubuntu_live_iso_src = "https://releases.ubuntu.com/24.04.1"